Skip to main content

 MEDIUM PREVALENCE

-Nuts are common in German desserts and Christmas specialties.
+Nuts show up often in German desserts and especially in Christmas baking.

 COMMONLY FOUND IN: